-Welcome to Cutting Edge History, I am Mike Sandstrom and I will be your host and blogger.
+Welcome to Cutting Edge History, I am Michael Sandstrom and I will be your host.
 History can feel confounding, intimidating, and even irrelevant at times.
-For all its difficulties and complexities, however, it continues to command people’s attention.
+For all its difficulties and complexities, however, it continues to command the public’s attention.
 The reason that I believe many people are drawn to history, especially, as they age, is that they are curious about the world around them.

 They begin to question everything.
 How did my ancestors live?
 How, despite its humble origins, did the English language spread across the globe?
 What are the key events, decisions, and critical debates that came before me?
 Who were the key actors and what ideas did they put forth?
 How did all these people, events, and ideas affect my twenty-first century world?
 The questions are endless and almost any honest person would admit their innate curiosity.

 The issue is that historians are academics that write for scholarly audiences.
-For them, exquisite writing includes detailed footnotes, an extensive bibliography, and a comprehensive index.
+In many ways, an exquisite historical piece requires detailed footnotes, an extensive bibliography, and a comprehensive index.
 In fact, to the untrained eye (or ear) these men and women can appear to be speaking another language.
-Is it academic Klingon?
-I am not sure, but all that most people need is a conduit or an interpreter in their journey to understand the past.
+Is this some form of academic Klingon?
+It can be difficult to decipher, but all that most people need is a conduit or an interpreter in their journey to understand the past.
 As L.P.
 Hartley noted in his 1953 book, “the past is a foreign country” and many people are nervous to strike out on their own.

 My day job, before I moonlight as a podcaster, is as a history teacher, which can alternatively be broken down into its several roles: authority figure, cheerleader, confidant, advocate, mentor, and many others.
 I am fortunate to be able to share my love of the subject with hundreds of high school students each year.
 My classes include U.S. History, World History, Advanced Placement U.S. History, and a dual-credit course on American History through our local college, Chadron State.
-I apprenticed myself in the historical trade and received a Master’s Degree in History in 2016.
-I also attempted to quench my academic thirst with graduate courses after completing my degree.
+I apprenticed myself in the historical trade and received a Master’s Degree in History in June 2017 and another in June 2020.

 Despite my love for the discipline, I refused to eat the forbidden fruit.
 The road to a PhD and a tenure-track job at a university appeared wrought with danger and peril.
 Not to mention moving hundreds or thousands of miles and spending time away from my family.
 Instead, I read voraciously and consumed history-related podcasts with similar abandon.
-One day, I came to the realization that podcasting and blogging were the perfect solutions.
-After all, I became a teacher to enrich people’s lives and promote the notion that history is not only relevant but also captivating.
-Podcasting and blogging will allow me to reach as many people as my talents will allow.
+One day, I came to the realization that podcasting was the perfect solution.
+After all, I became a teacher to enrich people’s lives and promote the notion that history is not only relevant but also a captivating journey into the past.
+Podcasting will allow me to reach as many people as my talents and exposure will allow.
 I also feel, as an amateur, that I am perfectly suited to be your Armchair Historian.
-Often, I have one foot in the academic world, but not so deeply submerged to lose contact with more popular history.
-I still watch shows or listen to content that is loosely based on historical precedent because, let’s be honest, it is often our imagination and creativity that drew us to history in the first place.
+Often, I have one foot in the academic world, but not so deeply submerged to lose contact with more popular forms of historical.
+I still watch films or listen to content that is loosely based on historical precedents because, let’s be honest, it is often our imagination and creativity that drew us to history in the first place.

 That is where I hope to come in.
 As I ready stated, I am full of questions about the past and want to learn more.
-I could read the books and think actively about what it all means, but that would not help thousands of people around the world who find themselves in the same boat.
-So, I developed Cutting Edge History to look into the key questions from the past that pique my interest or the audience’s.
+I could merely read the books and contemplate what it all means, but that would not help other people around the world who find themselves in the same boat.
+Cutting Edge History is designed to look into the key questions from the past about the people and moments that shaped our modern world.
 Among other topics, I want to examine what drew Americans to Nazi rallies in the 1930s, how past conceptions of manliness and honor led the United States to war, and previous periods of extreme partisanship.
 Many of the early episodes will relate to American history, yet focus on our position within the global community.
 Eventually, we will cover topics from world history.
-I will read the literature, interview the scholars, and present my findings in a convenient and unconventional style.
-As you listen, you can imagine me performing a similar function as an Armchair Quarterback, without any throwing beer cans at the TV.
-I hope that you will join me, Mike Sandstrom, on this weekly podcast and blog, as I keep you on the Cutting Edge of History.
+On this podcast, I interview scholars on the cutting edge of their respective fields to help facilitate answers to these critical questions.
+As you listen, you can imagine me performing a similar function as an Armchair Quarterback, without throwing any beer cans at the TV, by interviewing the men and women who make history come to life.
+I hope that you will join me, Michael Sandstrom, on this weekly podcast, as I keep you on the Cutting Edge of History.

-In addition to the podcast content, which I will convert into a blog posting each week, I will also cover various areas that interest me including: Travel, Professional Development Opportunities for Educators, and Book Reviews.
+In addition to the podcast content, which I will convert into a blog posting and show notes each week, I will also cover various areas that interest me including: Travel, Professional Development Opportunities for Educators, and link to our guests’ publications.

 Finally, please subscribe and leave a rating to the podcast.
 Your subscription and rating will help other listeners find this podcast and blog.
 My goal is to get as many people on the Cutting Edge as possible.